evanx/webserva/README.md

 - access control to keyspaces and their keys
 - web publication of data and views

 WebServa is a fast web database of structured textual data and JSON, not media and web asset artifacts.
 For example, your videos and images might be hosted on YouTube.com and Cloudinary.com.
-Their IDs might be stored in WebServa for the purpose of rendering HTML views that reference such assets via URL.
+Their URIs might be stored in WebServa for the purpose of rendering HTML views that reference such assets via URL.

 #### Accounts